 - Administer over-the-counter medications and track when you give them medication to avoid over-medicating.

 - Give them bland foods that won't upset their stomach.

 - Encourage drinking a lot of fluid.

-- Get them lots of pillows and blankets, ensure their bed is comfortable.
+- Get them lots of pillows and blankets and ensure their bed is comfortable.
 Try to change bed sheets daily.

-- If needed, help them change clothing and monitor closely for chills or a fever.
+- Help them change clothing (if needed) and monitor closely for chills or a fever.